drewjcooper/EntityFramework.Docs/entity-framework/ef6/modeling/designer/edmx-file-format/entity-framework-csdl-specification.md

 The **OnDelete** element in conceptual schema definition language (CSDL) defines behavior that is connected with an association.
 If the **Action** attribute is set to **Cascade** on one end of an association, related entity types on the other end of the association are deleted when the entity type on the first end is deleted.
 If the association between two entity types is a primary key-to-primary key relationship, then a loaded dependent object is deleted when the principal object on the other end of the association is deleted regardless of the **OnDelete** specification.

+> [!NOTE]
-> **Note**: The **OnDelete** element only affects the runtime behavior of an application; it does not affect behavior in the data source.
+> The **OnDelete** element only affects the runtime behavior of an application; it does not affect behavior in the data source.
 The behavior defined in the data source should be the same as the behavior defined in the application.